At a glance

 In order to spread the diversity of ELLVIS topics across the entire university, university didactic qualifications and support for our teachers are crucial.
 Innovations in particular are developed from this perspective and teachers are supported in their implementation.
 The students are also involved, for example in tutor and mentor qualification.
 Peer learning promotes the joint acquisition of skills by students, tutors and teachers.

-Contact person
+Contact person in

-Anna Bitzer , Goethe University Frankfurt
+Anna Bitzer, Goethe University Frankfurt